sincostheta/mikevoiceassistant/README.md

 # MIKE - Voice Assistant
-MIKE, is a voice assistant built with an ESP32, featuring Perplexity AI Intelligence and Spotify music controls.
+MIKE is an open source AI Voice Assistant and Smart Speaker built using an ESP-32, featuring Perplexity AI Intelligence and Spotify Music Controls.

 This repository can be used to make your own MIKE, using the same materials as used before.